ucdavisdatalab/basic-stats-1/docs/03_inference.md

 # plot the histogram of the bootstrap-t distribution
 hist(t_boot)

-# extract the 0.025 and 0.975 wuantiles, and annotate the histogram with them
+# extract the 0.025 and 0.975 quantiles, and annotate the histogram with them
 t_lower = quantile( t_boot, 0.025 )
 t_upper = quantile( t_boot, 0.975 )
 abline( v = c(t_lower, t_upper), lty=3)